How Much Business Collateral Is Needed For a Secured Loan?

 Collateral: The asset as collateral that the lender may take possession of in the event of a default.

-Conditions: Other terms of the loan like interest rate, term, and loan amount.
+Conditions: Other aspects like interest rate, business loan term, and loan amount.

 In other words, if you’ve made a large down payment, have a stellar credit history, and have plenty of cash to repay a loan, not having enough collateral might not be an issue.
-Typically, you’ll find that most lenders will operate based on this same principle.
+Typically, you’ll find that most lenders will operate based on this same principle when evaluating your loan application.

 What Types of Financing Require Collateral?

-As you look for financing, you’ll likely come across both secured loans and unsecured loans.
+As you research financing, you’ll likely come across both secured loans and unsecured loans.
 Keep in mind that any loan that is referred to as a “secured loan” will require collateral.

 - Commercial real estate loans